Affiliate disclosure: Some links earn us a small commission at no cost to you.

 Are there guides at Tanji?

 Some local guides offer their services at the beach approach.
-A guide who knows the bird reserve significantly increases the birding return.
+One who knows the reserve makes a real difference to the birding.
 D300–500 for a morning.

-More south coast: Read the Sanyang Beach guide for the best lunch stop.
-The birdwatching in The Gambia guide covers Tanji and all other key birding sites.
+More south coast: the Sanyang Beach guide for the best lunch stop, and the birdwatching in The Gambia guide for Tanji and the other key sites.